What you’ll learn

 - Celebrate small wins, like handling a stressful situation without old coping mechanisms.

-- Keep learning—whether through therapy, reading, or new experiences, personal growth strengthens self-worth.
+- Keep learning.
+Whether that’s through therapy, reading, or new experiences, personal growth strengthens self-worth.

 One of the best ways to redefine your identity is to actively create the life you want.
 Addiction may have taken time from you, but recovery gives you the chance to build something new.